 And, by all means, don’t neglect the butter and extra virgin olive oil when making this sauce.
 Light on the salt, though.
 Seafood comes with it’s own saltiness.
 Grate some fresh parmesan over the dish for a punch of flavor, and whola!
 You have yourself a meal to remember.
 Delisioso!

-Seafood Medley with White Wine (Pasta Frutti di Mare)
+Seafood Medley in White Wine (Pasta Frutti di Mare)

 - 1 lb fresh mussels rinsed